ActiveMQ High Availability: Pluggable Storage Lockers

 persistenceAdapter> <levelDB directory="/tmp/activemq-jdbc-locker-data" lockKeepAlivePeriod="5000"> <locker> <lease-database-locker lockAcquireSleepInterval="10000" dataSource="#postgres-ds"> <statements> <statements lockTableName="activemq_lock"/> </statements> </lease-database-locker> </locker> </levelDB> </persistenceAdapter>

 In this example, we’re extending a typical LevelDB persistence store configuration to use a custom locker, the lease-database-locker.
-We’re telling the broker to renew the row-level lease every five seconds, and for the slave instance to attempt to acquire the lock every 10 seconds.
+We’re telling the broker to renew the row-level lease every five seconds, and for the replica instance to attempt to acquire the lock every 10 seconds.
 We’re also directing the locker to a Spring datasource called “postgres-ds.”
 Note that we’re also giving it a “directory” parameter where LevelDB is accessed.

 This is because we are still using a network mount to share LevelDB itself, that part of the original model doesn’t change at all.
 We’re simply replacing the locking mechanism with a JDBC solution, but both brokers will still need to access the persistence store itself over a shared network filesystem.